Tropical Attention: Neural Algorithmic Reasoning for Combinatorial Algorithms: Dataset Details

-Each sample is a sorted list of $n$ integers together with a target $T$, and the label indicates whether any subset sums exactly to $T$ on the clean data.
-Out‐of‐distribution evaluation increases list lengths, broadens both value and target ranges, and adds sparse perturbations.
+\paragraph{Subset–Sum–Decision Dataset.} Each example is a list of integers and a target $T$; the label indicates whether some subset sums exactly to $T$.
+Inputs again use per-token pairs $[x_i, T]$, and labels are computed by an exact dynamic-programming subset-sum solver.